cloudevents/spec/spec.md

   middleware might want to include and provides a place to test metadata before adding them to the CloudEvents specification.
 TBD - Determine a shorter prefix for this (e.g. OpenAPI uses “x-”)
+  See the [Extensions](extensions.md) document for a list of possible properties.
 * Constraints:
   * OPTIONAL
   * If present, MUST contain at least one entry